(All fields required)

 In 2000, Kim M. Cecil, PhD, Antonius deGrauw, MD, PhD and Gajja Salomons, PhD, discovered creatine transporter deficiency syndrome, a genetic disorder caused by mutations in the creatine transporter gene (SLC6A8).
 Male patients demonstrate a significant reduction or absence of creatine in the brain, as indicated by MR spectroscopy.
 This is an X-linked mental retardation disorder thought to be second only to fragile X in prevalence.

-Eric J. Crotty, MD Radiologist, Department of Radiology
+Eric J. Crotty, MD Radiologist, Department of Radiology and Medical Imaging

 Program Director, Pediatric Radiology Fellowship